wswartzendruber/la4k/README.md

 actual logging system.
 Each event will be sent across any bridges that are available.
 If no bridges are present, then the event will simply be discarded.

-Currently, only Kotlin/JVM (which includes Android) is supported.
-Kotlin/JS and Kotlin/Native are planned for future releases.
+Currently, only the Android and JVM targets are supported.
+The JS and Native targets are planned for future releases.

 # For Libraries